-M&M’s Introduces Three New Flavors: English Toffee Peanut, Mexican Jalapeño Peanut and Thai Coconut Peanut
+M&M’s Introduces Three New Flavors: English Toffee Peanut, Mexican Jalapeño Peanut, And Thai Coconut Peanut

-M&M’s will introduce three new new flavors in 2019: English Toffee Peanut, Mexican Jalapeño Peanut and Thai Coconut Peanut, CNBC is reporting.
+M&M’s will introduce three new flavors in 2019: English Toffee Peanut, Mexican Jalapeño Peanut, and Thai Coconut Peanut, CNBC is reporting.

 In an Instagram post from SnackChatLive, you can see the packaging for the three flavors, each one represented by a “spokescandy” – that is, the anthropomorphic animated M&M candies of the commercials – dressed in the garb of each country.
 Each country being, of course, Thailand for the Thai Coconut flavor, England for the English Toffee Flavor, and Mexico for the Jalapeño flavor.